Seth Magaziner: 2022

 On September 14, 2021, Magaziner announced his candidacy in the 2022 Rhode Island gubernatorial election, focusing on abortion rights, clean energy, reducing gun violence, education, and mandatory coronavirus vaccination for all state and school employees.
 The incumbent, Dan McKee, had not yet filed for reelection.

 On January 26, 2022, Magaziner withdrew from the gubernatorial election and instead announced he would run to represent Rhode Island's 2nd congressional district in the U.S. House of Representatives after longtime incumbent James Langevin announced his retirement.
 Magaziner was a resident of the 1st congressional district but moved to a rented house in Cranston after his opponents criticized him for not living in the district, though federal law requires a representative only to be a resident of the state.
-He defeated five other candidates in the September 13 Democratic primary with over 50% of the vote.
-On November 8, 2022, Magaziner won the general election, defeating Republican nominee Allan Fung, a former mayor of Cranston and two-time Republican nominee for governor.
+He defeated five other candidates in the September 13 Democratic primary with 54% of the vote.
+On November 8, 2022, Magaziner won the general election, defeating Republican nominee Allan Fung, a former mayor of Cranston and two-time Republican nominee for governor 50% to 47%.

+2024

+On November 5, 2024, Magaziner won re-election to his house seat, defeating Republican Steve Corvi 58% to 42%.

 Tenure

 COVID-19 policy

-On January 31, 2023, Magaziner voted against H.R.497:Freedom for Health Care Workers Act, which would lift COVID-19 vaccine mandates for healthcare workers.
+On January 31, 2023, Magaziner voted against H.R.497, also known as the Freedom for Health Care Workers Act, which would lift COVID-19 vaccine mandates for healthcare workers.

 On February 1, 2023, Magaziner voted against a resolution to end the COVID-19 national emergency.

-Syria
+Foreign policy

 In 2023, Magaziner voted against H.Con.Res.
 21, which directed President Joe Biden to remove U.S. troops from Syria within 180 days.

+Traffic safety

+In 2024, Magaziner introduced the Biking Instruction, Knowledge, and Education (BIKE) Act.
+The act would ensure that National Highway Traffic Safety Administration grants can be used for bicycle education and safety programs.

 Voting rights

 On February 9, 2023, Magaziner voted against H.J.Res.
-24: Disapproving the action of the District of Columbia Council in approving the Local Resident Voting Rights Amendment Act of 2022, which condemns the District of Columbia’s plan to allow noncitizens to vote in local elections.
+24: Disapproving the action of the District of Columbia Council in approving the Local Resident Voting Rights Amendment Act of 2022, which condemns the District of Columbia's plan to allow noncitizens to vote in local elections.

+Donald Trump

+Magaziner voted yes on H.Res.
+1367 on July 24, 2024, which created a task force on the attempted assassination of then-former president Donald Trump.

+On February 8, 2025, Magaziner called Elon Musk, "an unelected, unvetted, unconfirmed man-child billionaire".